-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended August 31, 2022

-OR

-$\hfill\square$ Transition report pursuant to Section 13 or 15 (d) of the Securities exchange act of 1934

-For the transition period from to

-Commission File Number: 000-50107

-DAVRREAK OIL AND GAS INC

-(Exact name of registrant as specified in its charter)

-Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1414 S. Friendswood Dr., Suite 212, Friendswood, TX 77546 (Address of principal executive offices) (Zip code) (509) 232-7674 (Registrant's telephone number, incl luding area code) (Former name, former address and former fiscal ye ear, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange

-on which registered

-n/a n/a n/a

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company Emerging growth company □ If an emerging growth company, indicate by y check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☑ No
+⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 For th e quarterly period ended November 30 , 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 For the transit ion period from to Commission File Number: 000-50107 REAK OIL AND GAS Washington 91-0626366 (State or other jurisdiction of incorporation on or organization) (I.R.S.
+Employer Identification No.) 1414 S. Friendswood Dr., Suite 212, Friendswood, TX 77546 (Address of principal executive e offices) (Zip code) (Re (281) 996-4176 gistrant's telephone number, including area co de) (Former name, fo rmer address and former fiscal year, if changed d since last report) Securities registered pursuant to Section 12(b o) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n/a n/a n/a Indicate by check mark whether the registrate Exchange Act of 1934 during the preceding reports), and (2) has been subject to such filing g 12 months (or for such shorter period that the registrant was required to file such Indicate by check mark whether the registra pursuant to Rule 405 of Regulation S-T (§ 2) the registrant was required to submit and pos 32.405 of this chapter) during the preceding Indicate by check mark whether the registrate reporting company, or an emerging growth reporting company," and "emerging growth of the registrate reporting company, and "emerging growth of the registrate reporting growth g company.
+See the definitions of "large ac celerated filer," "accelerated filer", "smaller Large accelerated filer □ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company ☑ Emerging growth company □ If an emerging growth company indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ☑ No

-At October 25, 2022 the registrant had 384,735,402 outstanding shares of \$0.001 par value common stock.
+At January 17, 2023 the registrant had 384,735,402 outstanding shares of \$0.001 par value common stock.